-On the mudbanks of the creeks that crisscrossed the city like flooded wheel ruts--where the mangrove grew lush and thick and their roots intertwined like the arms of broiling octopi, and swarms of vampiric mosquitoes rose at sunset to descend on the cringing populace like a biblical plague--thrived the shanty towns that gave shelter to the most godforsaken of the city's poor.
+On the mudbanks of the creeks crisscrossing the city like flooded wheel ruts—where the mangrove grew lush and thick and their roots intertwined like the arms of broiling octopi, and swarms of vampiric mosquitoes rose at sunset to descend on the cringing populace like a biblical plague—thrived the shanty towns giving shelter to the most godforsaken of the city's poor.
 They also fed the crime rate, or so the Commissioner of police went on TV to declare each time the city was hit by another one of those epidemic waves of armed robbery.
 These slums were as a consequence regularly disinfected of their inhabitants and bulldozed to the ground, but, stubborn as a rhizome, they immediately sprang up again.

-It was to a cybercafé situated in the heart of one of these plank-and-corrugated iron metropolis that thirteen-year old Samu'ila hurried, as he did every morning in lieu of school.
+It was to a cybercafé situated in the heart of one of these plank-and-corrugated iron metropolis where 13-year-old Samu'ila hurried, as he did every morning in lieu of school.

-On arrival, he pushed against the glass swing door that stood before him like a magical mirror.
-As he stepped through the doorway into the glacial air of the cybercafé, he forgot, in an instant, every aspect of his life that exuded the stink of the mundane.
+On arrival, he pushed against the glass swing door standing before him like a magical mirror.
+As he stepped through the doorway into the glacial air of the cybercafé, he forgot, in an instant, every aspect of his life exuding the stink of the mundane.

 The walls on all four sides of the room were plastered with notices which warned off fraudsters and spammers.
 Samu'ila, coming to a halt before the desk of the cybercafé attendant, saw a poster on the wall behind the desk which hadn't been up at his last visit.
 It read: